Kicking off GAYpril at Walker Wall

 LGBTQ Faculty &Staff Social & Mixer

 Libations, appetizers, and of course a queerly good time!
-Dean Janice Hudgings hosted LGBTQ faculty and staff for an evening of community.
+Janice Hudgings hosted LGBTQ faculty and staff for an evening of community.

 Wednesday, April 16th